2019 Orlando City SC season: U.S. Open Cup

 Orlando City entered the U.S. Open Cup in the fourth round, having been drawn against USL Championship team Memphis 901 FC.
 As a result of being drawn first, Memphis were the designated host team.
 In the Round of 16, Orlando beat fellow MLS team New England Revolution in extra-time to set up a quarter-final against New York City FC.
 The team triumphed 5–4 in a penalty shootout after a Maxi Moralez stoppage time equalizer forced extra time with the game ending 1–1.
-It set up a meeting with Atlanta United in the team's first Open Cup semi-final in history but the Lions lost 2–0.
+It set up a meeting with Atlanta United FC in the team's first Open Cup semi-final in history but the Lions lost 2–0.
 The game set a new club attendance record for the competition.

 Squad statistics

 Appearances

 Starting appearances are listed first, followed by substitute appearances after the + symbol where applicable.